-- The contents of the First Aid kits must be checked before being sent out to each job and at least weekly on each job to ensure that the expended items are replaced. - First Aid kits shall consist of appropriate items and stored in a weather-proof container with individual sealed packages of each type of item per ANSI Standard Z308.1-1998 or Appendix A of CFR 1910.151. - First Aid supplies are readily available and easily accessible at the job site. - Ensure there is proper equipment for prompt transportation of the injured person to a physician or hospital, or a communication system for contacting necessary ambulance services. - Ensure the telephone numbers of the physicians, hospitals or ambulances are conspicuously posted. - Suitable facilities are provided for quick drenching or flushing of eyes or body where the eyes or body of any person may be exposed to injurious corrosive materials.
+- The contents of the First Aid kits must be checked before being sent out to each job and at least weekly on each job to ensure that the expended items are replaced. - First Aid kits shall consist of appropriate items and stored in a weather-proof container with individual sealed packages of each type of item per ANSI Standard Z308.1-1998 or Cal/OSHA, subchapter 4, 1512 9c). - First Aid supplies are readily available and easily accessible at the job site. - Ensure there is proper equipment for prompt transportation of the injured person to a physician or hospital, or a communication system for contacting necessary ambulance services. - Ensure the telephone numbers of the physicians, hospitals or ambulances are conspicuously posted using the attached form. - Suitable facilities are provided for quick drenching or flushing of eyes or body where the eyes or body of any person may be exposed to injurious corrosive materials.